parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net.Modbus/README.md

 Caution: Modbus.Net.Modbus SubAddress has a giant difference towards standard Modbus.

-Bit position from standard modbus is from last to first.
-But Modbus.Net is from first to last.
+Bit position from Modbus.Net is one less than standard modbus.

 Standard Modbus